Should I Replace My 15-Year-Old Air Conditioner?

-With ample maintenance, your air conditioner will deliver worry-free service for a long time.
-But, similar to any other machine in your residence, it will ultimately need replacement.
-Knowing when to install a new one is essential to skip costly repairs, costly electrical bills and interrupted comfort.
+With ample upkeep, your air conditioner will provide worry-free service for many years.
+But, like any other thing in your residence, it will at some point need to be updated.
+Knowing when to install a new one is essential to skip pricey repairs, costly electrical bills and interrupted comfort.

-When it includes being cool and your residence’s energy efficiency, our Evenaire Heating & Air Conditioning pros have your best interests at heart.
-There’s a lot that goes into deciding when your air conditioner should be replaced.
-Here are a couple of things you should consider when you’re thinking about upgrading your 15-year-old air conditioner.
+When it comes to being cool and your house’s energy efficiency, our Evenaire Heating & Air Conditioning professionals have your best interests at heart.
+There’s a lot that goes into figuring out when your air conditioner needs to be replaced.
+Here are several points you should consider when you’re thinking about upgrading your 15-year-old air conditioner.

 Age

-In most instances, the Department of Energy says the majority of air conditioners work for 15–20 years.
-If yours is 15 years old, it’s well past the halfway point.
-It’s smart to begin planning for air conditioning installation before it goes out so you aren’t sweating while you’re waiting for a new one.
+On average, the Department of Energy says the majority of air conditioners work for 15–20 years.
+If yours is 15 years old, it’s well past the center point.
+It’s smart to start preparing for air conditioning installation before it goes out so you aren’t roasting while you’re waiting for installation.

 Reliability

-How trustworthy is your air conditioner?
-Does it cool well, even on the hottest days?
-Or is it regularly needing repairs?
-When your air conditioner becomes less dependable it’s time to start preparing to get a new one.
+How reliable is your air conditioner?
+Does it cool reliably, even on the warmest days?
+Or is it regularly malfunctioning?
+When your air conditioner is less reliable it’s time to initiate thinking about getting an updated one.

-Over your air conditioner’s life cycle, it’s anticipated for it to need several minor repairs.
-But if your air conditioner repair cost is more than half the price of a new air conditioner, it’s smarter to just install a new one.
+Over your air conditioner’s lifetime, it’s normal for it to need a handful of small repairs.
+But if your air conditioner repair cost is more than half the price of a new air conditioner, it’s recommended to just get a new one.

 Energy Efficiency

-Every air conditioner has a SEER rating, which rates how efficiently it expends electricity to create cold air.
-If your air conditioner was installed in 2006, it will be at least 13 SEER according to federal laws.
-However, your air conditioner becomes inefficient as it ages.
+Every air conditioner has a SEER rating, which measures how proficiently it uses electricity to make cold air.
+If your air conditioner was installed in 2006, it will be a minimum of 13 SEER according to federal guidelines.
+However, your air conditioner becomes inefficient as it gets older.

-As of now, 15–18 SEER is a popular number, but efficiency can go as high as the mid-20s.
-Air conditioners with bigger SEER ratings are often pricier but may pay for themselves over the years through increased energy savings.
+Today, 15–18 SEER is a popular ranking, but efficiency can go as high as the mid-20s.
+Air conditioners with higher SEER ratings are often costlier but might pay for themselves over the years through more energy savings.
 And installing an energy-efficient air conditioner, especially one that’s an ENERGY STAR® air conditioner, can make you eligible for extra rebates.

 Comfort

-Are you cool when your air conditioner is working?
-Or are you continuously turning down the temperature to remain cool?
-An old air conditioner may have trouble keeping your residence comfortable as a result of reduced efficiency.
-A new air conditioner, particularly a variable-speed air conditioner, can minimize high humidity and hot and cold spots.
-Instead of running at full blast continuously, these air conditioners operate at multiple speeds to adapt your comfort.
+Are you comfy when your air conditioner is running?
+Or are you continuously dialing down the temperature to remain cool?
+An older air conditioner might have trouble keeping your residence comfy due to decreased efficiency.
+A new air conditioner, particularly a variable-speed air conditioner, can lower high humidity and hot and cold spots.
+Instead of operating at full speed constantly, these air conditioners run at multiple speeds to adjust your comfort.

 Noise

-Your air conditioner should deliver cooling you can feel, not hear.
-If noise is annoying you, call us about installing a variable-speed air conditioner.
-Most of these air conditioners cool at a sound level that’s like a normal conversation.
+Your air conditioner should give cooling you can feel, not hear.
+If noise is annoying you, check with us about getting a variable-speed air conditioner.
+Many of these air conditioners operate at a sound level that’s comparable to a regular conversation.

 Smart Thermostat Compatibility

-Installing a smart thermostat is a wise approach to maximize your energy efficiency, with not much effort required from you.
-And, depending on the rebates offered by your utility company, you may be able to get a free smart thermostat or get one for very little.
-Most of these thermostats can learn from your temperature preferences and then create an energy-efficient schedule to match.
-They also know when you’re at home or gone and adjust settings as needed.
+Installing a smart thermostat is a wise way to maximize your energy efficiency, with minimal effort required from you.
+And, depending on the rebates available from your utility company, you might be able to get a free smart thermostat or get one for a greatly reduced price.
+Many of these thermostats can pick up on your temperature preferences and then develop an energy-efficient schedule to match.
+They also know when you’re at home or gone and change settings as necessary.

-If you rely on an outdated air conditioner, a smart thermostat might not work with it.
-Installing a new air conditioner is a wise approach to ensure smart thermostat compatibility.
+If you use an aging air conditioner, a smart thermostat might not work with it.
+Upgrading your air conditioner is a wise method to ensure smart thermostat compatibility.

 Refrigerant Kind

-If your air conditioner was installed before 2010, it likely relies on Freon®.
-Also referred to as R-22 refrigerant, Freon is no longer being manufactured as a result of its bad effects on the ozone layer.
-You can see if your air conditioner runs on R-22 by looking at the sticker on the outside unit, which will include the refrigerant style.
+If your air conditioner was installed before 2010, it likely runs on Freon®.
+Also called R-22 refrigerant, Freon is no longer being made because of its bad effects on the ozone layer.
+You can see if your air conditioner runs on R-22 by reviewing the sticker on the outside unit, which will show the refrigerant kind.

-If your air conditioner is working fine, you can keep on using it.
+If your air conditioner is operating fine, you can keep on using it.
 However, if it ever develops a refrigerant leak, fixing the problem will be pricey.
-That’s since Freon is only available in decreased, recycled amounts.
+That’s since Freon is only available in reduced, recycled amounts.

-If you’re still debating whether you should replace your 15-year-old air conditioner soon, think about this.
-The Department of Energy says doing air conditioning replacement for a 10-year-old model can result in 25–40% in energy savings!
-And those savings can really build over the years.
+If you’re still trying to decide whether you should replace your 15-year-old air conditioner within the immediate future, think over this.
+The Department of Energy says doing air conditioning replacement for a 10-year-old model can lead to 25–40% in energy savings!
+And those savings can really add up over time.

 We know that air conditioner cost is your number one question.
-That’s why partnering with Evenaire Heating & Air Conditioning for air conditioning installation in Pflugerville and surrounding areas is simple and affordable.
-Our techs will help you find the right solution for your needs and then review all the possibilities.
-These include special offers to help you save more and financing for qualified customers to make your new air conditioner fit your budget.
+That’s why collaborating with Evenaire Heating & Air Conditioning for air conditioning installation in Pflugerville and surrounding areas is simple and affordable.
+Our techs will help you select the right option for your needs and then discuss all the possibilities.
+These include special offers to help you save more and financing for qualified customers to make your new air conditioner accommodate your budget.